 - The computer used for video calls must always be connected to the Internet with an Ethernet cable – this removes the annoyance of dropped and lagging video calls.

 - In many projects, we have also removed the deployment from DoD – usually, these deployments take place once every two weeks or once a month, sometimes even on the client’s side.
 When we have a weekly sprint, this should not block us from closing the task.

 - Planning with taking support into consideration – on the basis of previous sprints we know how much time we spend on things that cannot be planned (for example hotfixes added by the client).

 Most of the time simple spreadsheet is enough to perform the Sprint Retrospective.
 However, recently we started to use external FunRetro application (FunRetro | Improve your team with fun sprint retrospectives).
 It helps to improve the Sprint Retrospective meetings.
 We encourage you to try, especially that the application offers a free version.

-At Droptica, Scrum Retrospective gave us some tangible effects.
+At Droptica, Scrum Retrospective gave us tangible effects.
 I highly recommend this way to objectively look back into the past to every team, even if they do not use SCRUM in project management.
 You can simply schedule a 1-2-hour meeting in the calendar once every two weeks and talk about what can be improved.
 You can achieve pretty significant results in just a few weeks.
 Try it for yourself!